Geodels/eSCAPE/README.md

 ## Overview

 **eSCAPE** is a parallel TIN-based landscape evolution model, built to simulate topography dynamic at various space and time scales.
-The model accounts for hillslope processes (soil creep using **linear** diffusion), fluvial incision (**stream power law**), spatially and temporally varying tectonics (vertical displacements) and climatic forces (temporal and spatial precipitation changes and/or sea-level fluctuations).
+The model accounts for hillslope processes (soil creep using **linear** diffusion), fluvial incision (**stream power law**), spatially and temporally varying tectonics (horizontal & vertical displacements) and climatic forces (temporal and spatial precipitation changes and/or sea-level fluctuations).

 ## Getting started